JervenBolleman/hashpan/README.md

-Because of a quirk in the way LongStream is implemented, I saw better performance parallelizing on the IIN numbers than on the account numbers. if the size of the stream is over 16 million (2^24) then it is split in a 1:3 configuration instead of a 1:1 configuration, resulting in one of the task queues having more work that the others, resulting in idle cores before moving on to the next sequential IIN.
+Because of a quirk in the way LongStream is implemented, I saw better performance parallelizing on the IIN numbers than on the account numbers.
+The current implementation does not do an even split of the values if the size of the stream is over 16 million (2^24).
+The stream is split in a 1:3 ratio instead of a 1:1 configuration resulting in one of the task queues having more work that the others which then results in cores becoming idle before moving on to the next sequential IIN.
+It should also be noted that the default 1:1 split ration has a strong bias towards executing on functional units whose quantity is a power of two, and the absence of idle cores would only be seen along those boundaries.

 One other tweak is that the hacker list of PANs is presumed to be representative of the frequencies of the IINs found in the rest of the data set.
 An after